rafguns/doidownloader/README.md

 different domains can happen asynchronously (i.e., one slow website won't stall all your other downloads).

-Doidownloader gives precedence to the publisher-formatted version (the so-called ‘Version of Record’), and will try downloading an open access pre- or postprint if you cannot access the publisher version.
+DOIdownloader gives precedence to the publisher-formatted version (the so-called ‘Version of Record’), and will try downloading an open access pre- or postprint if you cannot access the publisher version.
-Importantly, doidownloader only tries downloading through routes that are widely considered to be legal.
+Importantly, DOIdownloader only tries downloading through routes that are widely considered to be legal.
 In more concrete terms, we do *not* download from Sci-Hub or similar platforms.